gwcoffey/gwcoffey.com/content/archive/listapp/things-i-can-do-with-my-new-iphone-se-that-my-old-iphone-6s-couldnt-do/index.md

 ---
-title: THINGS I CAN DO WITH MY NEW IPHONE SE THAT MY OLD IPHONE 6S COULDN'T DO
+title: Things I Can Do With My New iPhone SE That My Old iPhone 6S Couldn't Do
 date: '2016-04-17T21:01:01+00:00'
 archive: listapp
 weblog: false